Nut shell filter: Design

 A bed of nut shell media is contained in a vessel.
 Vessels are typically vertical, but may also be horizontal.
 Particles are captured as flow penetrates through the media bed.
-Although it is possible to use other medias for this purpose, walnut and pecan shells are most commonly used since they have several desirable properties making them well suited for oil removal.
+Although it is possible to use other media for this purpose, walnut and pecan shells are most commonly used since they have several desirable properties making them well suited for oil removal.
 First, nut shells are hard with a high modulus of elasticity, resulting in a low attrition rate and minimal media replacement, typically <5% per year.
 Nut shells also have an equal affinity for water and oil, allowing oil to be adsorbed during normal operation, but also enable oil removed from the bed during agitation allowing for media reuse.
 During normal operation, water typically flows down through the media bed where oil is coalesced and attracted to the nut shells and accumulates in the interstitial spaces between the media.
 Typical nut shell media is 12/20 (0.8 to 1.7 mm) and 12/16 mesh (1.2 to 1.7 mm).
 Although not designed for solids removal, an added benefit is that solids accumulate in the bed.
 As solids are collected, the differential pressure across the bed increases.